Izzy Camilleri, designer of IZ Adaptive Clothing, sitting in her fashion studio with sewing materials and tools in the background.

 Adaptive clothing is important because, without it, the people who need it would be quite limited in what they can wear.
 This can affect their self-esteem, sense of self, dignity, and feeling of inclusion.

-Corinne: At UR, we advocate for inclusive design, but it’s so important for people to understand practically what this looks like.
+Corinne: At UR, we advocate for inclusive design and inclusion clothing, but it’s so important for people to understand practically what this looks like.
 Can you walk us through your design process and what it takes to understand the needs of someone living with a physical disability?

 Izzy: Initially, I did a lot of research and talked to many people to understand the issues and their needs.
 I then incorporated the findings into my designs.
 There are people with disabilities who live quite independently and don’t need any assistance in dressing, then there are others who need assistance.